rohitr99vanwar/rohitr99vanwar/README.md

 ## 👨‍💻 About Me

-- 🎓 CSE Undergraduate at MBES COET, DBATU
+- 🎓 CSE Undergraduate at MBES COEA, DBATU
 - 🧠 Creator of **ARIS** – AI-powered Desktop Assistant
 - 🔧 Passionate about AI, Full-Stack Web Development, and Problem Solving
 - 🌌 Curious about Physics, Space, and Systems Programming